 Transferring To Rhodes State

 Students transferring from another college must have official transcripts from each college attended sent to the Rhodes State College Office of Transfer for evaluation.
+Faxed transcripts or transcripts sent to an individual's email will not be considered official.

 According to The Ohio Articulation and Transfer Policy, transfer students shall be subject to the catalog in force at the time of their admission to the receiving institution and to any revisions that occur after its publication and prior to their enrollment.
 Once admitted, transfer students shall be subject to the same regulations governing applicability of catalog requirements as native students.
-Furthermore, transfer students shall be accorded the same class standing and other privileges (e.g., financial aid, housing, registration, parking privileges, etc.) as native students on the basis of the number of credits earned.
+Furthermore, transfer students shall be accorded the same class standing and other privileges (e.g., financial aid, housing, registration, parking privileges, etc.) as native students based on the number of credits earned.
 Exceptions to this regulation may be found in the Ohio Transfer & Articulation Policy, Section III.
-C located on the Ohio Department of Higher Education's web site, https://www.ohiohighered.org/transfer/policy .
+C located on the Ohio Department of Higher Education's web site, https://www.ohiohighered.org/transfer/policy.

 If transferring from an out-of-state college, please also see Ohio Residency Requirements.